ealva-com/ealvalog/README.md

 This library was originally written in Java but has been ported to Kotlin.
 The original Java API was very much like other logging frameworks, very fat with lots of convenience methods.
 The Kotlin version strips away most of this API and moves the fat interface into a separate module for Java clients.
-The Java interface, which is build on top of the Kotlin interface, is also extensible to provide custom logging methods.
+The Java interface, which is built on top of the Kotlin interface, is also extensible to provide custom logging methods.

  Result